 During the Enlightenment, the “wandering uterus” theory fell out of favor, only to be replaced by the “sexual fluid build-up” theory.
-Male doctors began diagnosing female patients with “hysteria,” then believed to be an actual, bodily female disease.
-Hysterical women allegedly exhibited which could include nervousness, emotional outbursts, and sexual arousal.
-Today, however, all of these “symptoms” of hysteria are considered normal aspects of female sexuality.
+Male doctors began diagnosing female patients with “hysteria,” then believed to be an actual, physical female disease.
+Hysterical women allegedly exhibited “[behaviors] that men found mysterious or unmanageable,” which could include nervousness, emotional outbursts, and sexual arousal.
+Thomas Sydenham, a British physician living in the 17thcentury, believed that female hysteria was the second most common physical sickness of the time.
+This isn’t surprising, considering that today, all of the “symptoms” of hysteria are now considered normal aspects of female sexuality.

 How did doctors “cure” hysteria?
-The solution was to purge sexual fluids from a woman’s body.
-If they were married, doctors would tell their husbands to have frequent sexual intercourse with them; if they were too young, midwives (or doctors themselves) would use their fingers to force a hysterical girl to orgasm.
+The solution was to “purge” sexual fluids from a woman’s body: if they were married, doctors would tell their husbands to have frequent sexual intercourse with them (sometimes against their will); if they were too young, midwives (or the male doctors themselves) would use their fingers to force a hysterical girl to orgasm.

 Victorian doctors rejected hysteria as a physical condition, instead characterizing it as a psychological disorder.
-In the 1880s, Sigmund Freud believed that hysteria was a result of a young woman’s sexual trauma in realizing that she is not a man, and therefore (in Freud’s view), not “whole.”
-His recommended treatment was for a hysterical woman to get married and have sex as quickly as possible.
-And if women could not get married, then they should be brought to orgasm by a doctor as treatment (usually through the use of a vibrator).
+In the 1880s, Sigmund Freud believed that hysteria was a result of a young woman’s trauma in realizing that she is not a man, and therefore (in Freud’s view), not “whole.”
+His recommended treatment: for a hysterical woman to get married and have sex as quickly as possible.
+And if women could not get married, then they should be brought to orgasm by a doctor as treatment.

 The heart of this matter is that the medical community has been misinterpreting, mistreating, and abusing female patients for thousands of years.
 Even as medical science made leaps and bounds during both the Greco-Roman period and the Enlightenment, the understanding of the female body continued to be limited to her “finicky” sexual organs.
 Rather than try to learn about female sexuality, male doctors propagated beliefs that women were incomplete, imperfect versions of men, who, because of this imperfection, suffered greatly from their sexuality.